Sohan-R30/flutter_food_app_mvvm_getx/README.md

 ---

-## License
-This project is MIT Licensed – feel free to use and modify it.
+feel free to use and modify it.

 ## Contributing
 Pull requests are welcome!
-If you'd like to contribute, please fork the repository and submit a PR.
+Please fork the repository and submit a PR if you'd like to contribute.

 ### Author
 ##### Md Zahidul Islam Shohan